 Yet, given the size and scope of the stadium, there were many challenges in building a Wi-Fi network that could simultaneously support 65,000 fans.
 The plan was to first deliver content via the stadium app, updating fans on player stats, providing original short form content about the team and more.
 But the longer-term was much bigger.
 Like everything else they do, the Patriots wanted to set the standard of what “great” connectivity looks like in the stadium and once that was achieved, the options were endless.

-“You think of all the great moments in Patriots history.
-It’s always better to have been there than to have watched it on TV.
+“You think of all the great moments that Patriots history, it's always better to have been there than to have watched it on TV.
 So, if you can marry that excitement with the creature comforts that you have at home, that changed everything in terms of what was possible on game day.” –Fred Kirsch, Publisher and VP of Content, Kraft Sports Group

 While the New England Patriots compete with other teams on the field each week, teams across the league are collaborating on new ways to enrich the fan experience while at the game.
 The real competition is with the experience a fan has at home.